How to Write a Strong SEO Title Tag

-We’ve arrived at the juicy part: how to win over the hearts of the Internet people and make search engines happy.
-So, let’s get to it.
+How to win over the hearts of the Internet people and make search engines happy. .
 Here are 7 tips to make sure you are writing the best SEO title tag possible:

 In order to write the best title tag, you need to find the best words.
 In SEO lingo, we call these ‘keywords’.
 These are two to five-word phrases that a person would type into a search box to look for you or a business like yours.
 A great way to find the right keywords is to think like your client.
 Let’s say that Jessica is a private yoga instructor in New York.
 A prospective customer would probably type ‘private yoga classes NYC’ or ‘yoga instructor’ to find her.
 That’s why it’s good to start by brainstorming and listing all of those terms down.
 Then, edit your list according to what is most accurate and what people are actually searching for.
-There are tools you can use to help you check keyword popularity and strength.
-For this, we recommend that you read this post for more advice on how to find the best keywords.
-Or, simply use Wix’s own SEO tool: Wix SEO Wiz to analyze your keywords strength.
-Trust us, the Wiz will make sure you’re on the SEO path to title greatness.
+There are a number of keyword research tools you can use to help you check keyword popularity and strength.

 The main items to include in the title tag of your site’s main pages are: your business name or site name, a keyword, and if you work in a specific area, it’s a best practice to add the precise location.
 The process is different for blog articles, where you would optimally add a keyword and a catchy title to intrigue searchers (more on that in a bit).